krzysztofengineer/openbsd/README.md

 - **Why OpenBSD?
 Is it really for minimalists?**

   If you're anything like me, you won't use a computer without knowing what runs on it (I'm talking about you, Windows & Mac), you won't use a ready made game engine but write it yourself and you want program with OOP language because it's bloated.
 Just some old school C & BSD.
 This is a digital minimalism to me.
-I'm also a minimalist in real life (expect for books, which I own hundreds of).
+I'm also a minimalist in real life (except for books, which I own hundreds of).